-The Catawba-Wateree River flows for 300 miles from its headwaters in the North Carolina mountains to the confluence with the Congaree River in Lake Marion.
+The Catawba-Wateree River flows for approximately 320 miles from its headwaters in the North Carolina mountains to the confluence with the Congaree River in Lake Marion.
 The headwaters of the Catawba River extend from the slopes of Grandfather Mountain, near Blowing Rock, to the mountains near Ridgecrest, North Carolina.
 The basin includes approximately 5000 miles of waterways and it includes portions of 24 counties in two states (North Carolina and South Carolina).
 It also includes one National Wilderness Area (Linville Gorge), a National Park (Congaree National Park), the Catawba Indian Reservation, and many state and local parks.

 Most of the Catawba River is dammed.
 There are eleven major lakes in the basin and numerous smaller lakes.
 The 14 major dams and many smaller dams that form these lakes have a major impact on the flow of the river.
 For more information about the major lakes along the Catawba River, click here.

 History of the Basin

 The Catawba River has been an important factor in the history of the region from pre-colonial times to the present.
 Nation Ford (near Rock Hill) was an important river crossing on a major north-south trading path controlled by the Catawba Nation.
 During the 19th century, the Catawba River was briefly made navigable through the construction of a canal system.
 During the 20th century, dams along the Catawba-Wateree River provided the energy and water needed for textile mills and other industry, as well as an expanding population in the region.
 Today, the Catawba-Wateree Basin is one of the fastest growing areas in the United States, and the Catawba-Wateree River is used for power production, industry, agriculture, drinking water and recreation.

 - Early History of the Basin